2mohitarora/kcp-conductor/kcp/README.md

 # Test with kubectl
 # First, extract the admin kubeconfig (the Helm chart creates one)
-kubectl get secret -n kcp kcp-admin-kubeconfig -o jsonpath='{.data.kubeconfig}' \
+kubectl get secret -n kcp kcp-external-admin-kubeconfig -o jsonpath='{.data.kubeconfig}' \
   | base64 -d > kcp-admin.kubeconfig

 # Use it